 The moon was almost full, it’s reflection across the water pointed to each of us individually, the warm night wrapped us up altogether as we swung our toes across the silent lake and quickly got falling down drunk for the first time.
 Collectively we weigh about 22 pounds.
 I’m not sure how drunk we were from the beer or if it was mostly the inebriating feeling of devious independence.

 It was heady, hiding from my parents who were drinking highballs with the Miller’s in the campsite behind us, distanced from my older brothers who were smoking pot on someone else’s dock to our right, we were safe to explore the world of adults, here on this dock at the far end of the lake.
-No lights in site anywhere on the shores we could see, except for those behind us.
+No lights in sight anywhere on the shores we could see, except for those behind us.

 Since then, friendships are measured against this one perfect moment of waning innocence.